littlstar/bpp/README.md

 ### bpp.calculate(filePath, callback)

 Calculates the **bpp**, *or bits-per-pixel* for a video at a given file path.
+It returns an instance of a `Promise` that is rejected when an error occurs, or resolved with the results of the `calculate()` function.
-The `calculate()` function calls the given `callback()` function with the results as the second argument.
-If an error occurs, the `callback()` function is called with the error as the first argument with `undefined` results.
+The `calculate()` function calls the given `callback()` function with the results as the second argument, if given.
+If an error occurs, the `callback()` function, if given, is called with the error as the first argument with `undefined` results.

 * `filePath` **required** - The file path for a video to calculate the *bpp*
-* `callback` **required** - The callback function called with results or when an error occurs.
+* `callback` **optionatl** - The callback function called with results or when an error occurs.

 ## License